Kurakahani/kurakahani.github.io/README.md

 ## About the Project

-The "Kurakahani" podcast presents engaging discussions and valuable insights on various topics.
-This project aims to make these discussions more accessible by providing audio versions of the podcast episodes along with an RSS feed that listeners can subscribe to.
+The "Kurakahani" podcast offers engaging discussions and valuable insights on various topics.
+This project enhances accessibility by providing audio versions of podcast episodes, along with an RSS feed and a dedicated website where listeners can explore the content.

 **Check out the [Kurakahani YouTube Channel](https://www.youtube.com/@KuraKahaniPodcast) for the original video content.**